10 Project Management Books Every PM Should Read

 About the Author:

-Operating within the realms of academia, this professor/author/keynote speaker strives to share the knowledge she has gained to the masses—a pursuit that does not seem to be slowing, seeing as how Griffith is currently putting research into work strategies.
+Operating within the realms of academia, this professor/author/keynote speaker strives to share the knowledge she has gained with the masses—a pursuit that does not seem to be slowing, seeing as how Griffith is currently putting research into work strategies.

 Just Enough Project Management by Curtis R. Cook